- — Kosher, Non-GMO, Organic, Raw, Vegan

 The great thing about organic buckwheat flour is that you can use it in many recipes, ranging from crepes to muffins.
 Some chefs even use it as a thickener for sauces and soups.
 This gives the dish an exquisite flavor and boosts its nutritional value.

-You can use organic whole buckwheat flour for gluten-free baking.
+You can use organic whole buckwheat flour for baking.
 However, you’ll need to mix it with some all-purpose flour mix.
 Without this, the final product will be far too chewy and “dense”.
 It’s usually best to mix flours using one part buckwheat and three parts other grains/legumes.
 However, dishes like pancakes, waffles, and crepes might do well with a 50-50 ratio.
 Some even use organic buckwheat flour only, but you’ll need to run a few “tests” for those recipes.

 Note that it’s better to use light buckwheat flour for making muffins and pastries.
 However, this product has a lower nutritional value compared to one made by milling whole seeds.